bartificer/programming-by-stealth/docs/pbs21.md

 2. The callback is called once for every element represented by the object being filtered, if the function returns a truthy value, the element is added to the new jQuery object.
 When the callback is called, the value of the special variable `this` will be set to the DOM object representing the element being tested.
 3. When all elements in the original jQuery object have been tested, the new jQuery object is returned.

-Note that within the callback, the `this` variable is set to the browser’s native DOM object representing the element, not to a jQuery object.
+Note that, within the callback, the `this` variable is set to the browser’s native DOM object representing the element, not to a jQuery object.
 This means you cannot perform jQuery functions on the object as-is.
 If you want to convert the native DOM object to a jQuery object, simply pass it as the only argument to the `$` function, i.e. `$(this)`.

 This all sounds more complicated than it is.
 Let’s work through a simple example to illustrate the technique.
 What we’ll do is write some code to select all paragraphs, then filter them down to just the paragraphs that contain currency amounts, and then turn those paragraphs red: